 100% of your donation will be used to support our research program.

 There’s no need to overwhelm your donation page with multiple images, slides or videos.
 Every image should serve a purpose - to inform and guide the user on their journey.
-One big banner image that accurately reflects your company’s mission will serve to anchor the page and capture attention.
+To create a donation page, one big banner image that accurately reflects your company’s mission will serve to anchor the page and capture attention.
 Most HubSpot landing page templates come with space for a hero image over which you can place relevant text that clarifies your value proposition.

 Your donation page should serve a single purpose - encourage visitors to make a donation.
-To make that process effective, eliminate the menu header, footer, sidebar and other distracting elements that may draw attention.
+If you’re wondering how to create a donation page that converts - the answer is simple: eliminate the menu header, footer, sidebar and other distracting elements that may draw attention.

 The logo on your donation page shouldn’t direct to the website homepage, but be linked to the donation page.
 In HubSpot, you can create variants of existing landing pages that remove these elements while retaining the rest of the template’s design using the Design Manager.